hjanime/SPADEVizR/README.md

 <img src="README.figures/CorrelatedClusters-1.png" style="display: block; margin: auto;" />

-*In this representation, 2 clusters (30 and 39) have been identified as correlated clusters.
+*In this representation, 2 clusters (30 and 39) have been identified as Correlated Clusters.
 That is to say, clusters having an abundance statistically correlated above a coefficient of correlation of 0.8 with an additional phenotypic variable (p-value < 0.05).*

-## <a name="stat_function_classify_clustering_results"/> 4.4 Classification of Clustering Results
+## <a name="stat_function_classify_clustering_results"/> 4.4 Classification of Clustering Results based on similar abundance or phenotypic profiles

+Classification of similar cells cluster can be done either based on phenotype profiles or based on abundance profiles.
+These simalar groups (classes) of cell clusters can be identified using the `classifyClusteringResults()` function which returns a `CCR` object.

 The `classifyClusteringResults()` function takes a `Results` or `SPADEResults` object and classifies each cell cluster in different groups.
-Classification can be done based on phenotype profiles or abundance profiles.
-This type of profile is specify using the `type` parameter wich take value "phenotype" or "abundance".
+The type of profile (abundance or phenotypic profiles) is specify using the `type` parameter wich take value "phenotype" or "abundance".

 Different classification methods are available among: